iot-salzburg/gpu-jupyter/README.md

     ERROR: No matching distribution found for tensorflow==2.6.2```
     -> Just update the package to a version that is compatible, here tensorflow 2.8.2 was.

-More info to submodules can be found in
+More info on submodules can be found in
  [this tutorial](https://www.vogella.com/tutorials/GitSubmodules/article.html).